sourcegraph/sourcegraph-public-snapshot/internal/cmd/precise-code-intel-test/README.md

 - sourcegraph-testing/titan
 - sourcegraph-testing/zap

-Modify main.go in this directory to include a Sourcegraph access token.

 ## Usage

 There are four steps to running this tool.
 It is currently assumed that all commands are ran from the root of the repository.
 This tool creates a scratch directory _/tmp/precise-code-intel-test_, which holds test repository clones and index files.